 As an alternative to calculating and assigning average spending to non-responders, you can exclude records that provide no spending information as unusable (see above).
 This option should be selected only if you have met your target number of completions per cell (e.g., 400 or 200).

-To the extent that the data can support it, different sets of ratios would be calculated for major origin groups and separately for same-day and overnight travellers.
+To the extent that the data can support it, different sets of ratios would be calculated for major origin groups.